 Last updated August 29, 2019.
 South of Cape Cod, Massachusetts, Martha’s Vineyard is a great summer destination to visit if you’re looking for a quick island getaway.
 Perfect for families, friends or a romantic vacation with your significant other, this 96-mile island in the Atlantic is only four miles away from the southern coast of Massachusetts.
-While there are plenty of things to do in Boston, it is easy to get to from Boston and does not require a passport.
+While there are plenty of things to do in Boston, it is easy to get to, and does not require a passport.

 During Memorial Day weekend, I spent three days exploring the island.
 I enjoyed its sandy beaches, fresh seafood, and laid-back vibe.
 And even though Martha’s Vineyard is only 40 minutes away from New England, it was so charming that I felt like I was on a remote island far away.

 If you’re on a budget, you might be concerned that Martha’s Vineyard is an expensive travel destination, but I’ll let you be the judge of that after reading this blog post.
 So how much does it cost to visit Martha’s Vineyard?
 Depending on your needs and interests, your Martha’s Vineyard budget may look different from mines, nevertheless, use this spending guide to figure out how much money you’ll need for your upcoming trip.

 Martha’s Vineyard Cost Breakdown

 Round-trip Ferry to Martha’s Vineyard Cost: $17 USD

 Martha’s Vineyard is accessible by ferry or fly into Martha’s Vineyard Airport (MVY).

 Steamship Authority is a fast and economical way to get to the island.
 The ferry takes about 45 minutes and there are two types of fares: passenger and vehicle.
 If you decide to bring your car to the island you have to take a ferry, there are no bridges connecting the island to the mainland.